 Another thing to consider is whether you have fully recovered from your injuries or require continuing care.
 If you accept a settlement before your doctors determine your future medical needs, you may not have enough to cover those expenses later.
 Make sure you have a good idea of your future healthcare needs before agreeing to a settlement.
 Your lawyer can help you.

-What if I Lost a Loved One in a Car Accident?
+What If You Lost a Loved One in a Car Accident?

 You may qualify to file a wrongful death lawsuit against the negligent driver who caused the fatal accident.
 You must abide by certain provisions, like: